Skip to main content

 How to get Qulipta without insurance

 Insurance doesn’t make or break your ability to get Qulipta at less than full price.
-In fact, there are several ways to save money on your prescription, including some that offer significant discounts.
-Here are a few we recommend.
+In fact, there are several other ways to save on Qulipta.
+Price shopping at different pharmacies and discussing FDA-approved alternatives with a healthcare provider may all help lower costs.
+Manufacturer savings or patient assistance programs may have eligibility requirements based on income or insurance status.